 To reach Santorini, first you must fly into the Athens airport.
 (And you might want to spend a day or two to visit some of the amazing historical sites.)
 From Athens, you have the option to fly or take the ferry.
-You can take a 45 minute from Athens to Santorini (prices vary but are generally not outrageous) or you can opt for the slow and scenic route and take a ferry.
+You can take a 45-minute from Athens to Santorini (prices vary but are generally not outrageous) or you can opt for the slow and scenic route and take a ferry.

 The ferries in Athen depart from either the Port of Piraeus or the Port of Rafina.
 There are 3 options of ferries you can take:

 - Cheapest and Slowest – The Blue Star ferries take about 8 hours and costs around 24 euro.

 - Faster option – The SeaJet Sifnos takes about 5.5 hours and cost about 28 euros.

 - Fastest and most expensive – the High-Speed SeaJet ferries take you to Santorini in about 3.5 hours and cost about 80 euros.